-In addition to the unearmarked element of General Balances of £7.9m, the Council had other provisions of £9.5m, earmarked reserves of £103.6m and school balances of £11.9m.
-In total, these amounted to £132.9m.
+In addition to the unearmarked element of General Balances of £7.9m, the Council had other provisions of £9m, earmarked reserves of £101.8m and school balances of £8.5m.
+In total, these amounted to £127.2m.
 These are detailed in the Balance Sheet, Movement in Reserves Statement and in Note 10 and 22.

 The adequacy of the Council's specific reserves and provisions was reviewed by the Head of Finance in closing the accounts this year, in accordance with the approved policy.
-This review was successful in harvesting £3,918k of resources, and the Cabinet approved (at its meeting on 13 June 2023) is to be used in its entirety to assist the 2022/23 financial situation.
+This review was successful in harvesting £1,703k of resources, which Cabinet (at its meeting on 14 May 2024) approved that it is all used to assist with the 2023/24 financial situation.